 There are no limits on what you can store (e.g. all file formats are supported).
 If you have many small files it is advised that you create a zipped file to increase the sync speed when using UQRDM Cloud.
 For further advice on this process please contact ITS Support.

-Yes it is possible to request more than 1TB of storage space for a project-based allocation.
-Please note that priority will be given to projects that are collaborative in nature - meaning those that have more than one person listed on the record.
+Yes.
+Note that priority will be given to projects that are collaborative in nature - meaning those that have more than one person listed on the record.

-Before you lodge a request for more storage, please ensure that you and your collaborators fill (or nearly fill) the 1TB allocation.
+Before you lodge a request for more storage, ensure that you and your collaborators fill (or nearly fill) the 1TB allocation.

 If you have requested storage for a UQRDM project, or have been added as a collaborator to a UQRDM project record, the R drive will automatically map and overwrite an existing R drive mapping for Windows computers.
 It is recommended that you remap your existing R drive before you request storage for a UQRDM project, or are added as a collaborator to a project record.